 The Bank's credit ratings, which are intended to measure its ability to meet its debt obligations as they mature, are an important factor in determining the Bank's cost of borrowing funds.
 The interest rates of the Bank's borrowings are partly dependent on its credit ratings.
 As at the date of this Base Prospectus, the Bank's long-term issuer default rating and long term bank deposit rating were assessed by Fitch at A and Moody's at Baa1.
+On 21 October 2021, Fitch announced that it had placed the Bank, along with a number of other leading Qatari financial institutions, on ratings watch negative.
 A downgrade of the Bank's credit ratings, or being placed on a negative ratings watch, may increase its cost of borrowing and materially adversely affect its results of operations.

-A downgrade of the Bank's credit ratings (or announcement of a negative ratings watch) may also limit its or its subsidiaries' ability to raise capital.
+Any material downgrade of the Bank's credit ratings may also limit its or its subsidiaries' ability to raise capital.
 Moreover, actual or anticipated changes in the Bank's credit ratings or the credit ratings of the Notes (if applicable) generally may affect the market value of the Notes.